Bloc Hotel Gatwick Review Contents:

-There are a choice of rooms at Bloc ranging from twin bunk bed rooms, double rooms without a window, double rooms with a vista view, and the VIP room.
+There is a choice of rooms at Bloc ranging from twin bunk bed rooms, double rooms without a window, double rooms with a vista view, and the VIP room.

 I have taken doubles with and without the window and it didn’t make much difference to me – although it is fun to watch the lights of the Gatwick runway after dark!

 While half of the room is taken up by the huge bed, the other half is split between a small corridor to hang your jackets, and a glass wet-room with a warm and powerful shower.

 Always spotlessly clean and with a huge mirror, the use of space in the Bloc Hotel rooms is really great!

 Finally, all the lights in the room are controlled by a tablet set into the wall next to the bed, as is the air conditioning.